10 Killer Tracks From Huge Bands’ Early Punk Days

 Bring Me The Horizon – Pray For Plagues

-If you played someone Bring Me The Horizon’s recent material and asked them to describe it, they probably wouldn’t say ‘heavy’ or ‘metal’ – as frontman Oli Sykes alludes to on the aptly-named heavy metal on latest album amo.
-The English band are a straight-up rock group now, and clearly it’s working great for them.
+If you played someone Bring Me The Horizon’s recent material and asked them to describe it, they probably wouldn’t say ‘heavy’ or ‘metal’ – as frontman Oli Sykes alludes to on the aptly-named heavy metal on 2019 album amo.
+The Sheffield crew are a straight-up rock group now, and clearly it’s working great for them.
 But once upon a time, BMTH were revered as one of the world’s premier deathcore bands, and their 2006 debut Count Your Blessings begins with an absolutely monstrous breakdown fest that sees Oli trying his hardest to scream open a crack in the earth.

 The Goo Goo Dolls – Living In A Hut